Engineering Junkies

 The stick is used to control flight in four directions | Skyryse

-Deliveries are expected to start next year, once airworthiness certification is obtained.
-After these initial units, the price will depend on the order position and production schedule.
+Deliveries are expected to begin next year once airworthiness certification is completed.
+After the first units are delivered pricing may vary depending on order timing and production schedule.

 Related Posts